by Eric McLamb

 The global influenza outbreak of 1918, also known as The Spanish Flu (it is still not known exactly where this disease originated), infected a third of the global population at that time from 1918 to 1919 with mortality estimated at 50 million people.

-But, the world learned its greatest lesson from the Covid-19 pandemic outbreak from late 2019 to 2021 which infected close to 175 million people worldwide, resulting in close to 3.8 million deaths, according to the World Health Organization (WHO).
+However, the world learned its greatest lesson from the Covid-19 pandemic outbreak from late 2019 to 2022 which infected close to 554.3 million people worldwide, resulting in close to 6.35 million deaths, according to the World Health Organization (WHO).
 Never in recorded human history has a pandemic literally pushed the global reset button on all human activity everywhere and anywhere while the human race fought to bring it under control.

 No nation was spared, no region was missed, and no human was exempted from this pandemic.
-This submicroscopic (very, very, very, very, very small) agent brought our human society to its knees and created what historians are beginning to refer to as the new Era of the Great Adaptation.
+This submicroscopic (very, very, very, very, very small) virus brought our human society to its knees and created what historians are referring to as the new Era of the Great Adaptation.

 Other recent history pandemics before Covid-19 have included smallpox (declared eradicated in 1980 by WHO), HIV/AIDS, tuberculosis and various strains of influenza.
 Modern medicine can treat and cure most and at least keep these diseases contained.
 Even incurable diseases such as the often-fatal Ebola, polio and even the common cold have treatments.